CouncilofLorien/counciloflorien.github.io/docs/cards/R/rebel-talk.md

 > Permanent-event
 >
 > {: .hazard-text .black-text .p-2 }
 > > ***Playable on a non-Ringwraith, non-Wizard, character with mind of 7 or less.*** Character cannot be controlled by direct influence.
-Once during each of his organization phases, the character may attempt to remove this card by making a roll (drawing a #)-if the result is less than 7, discard this card.
+Once during each of his organization phases, the character may attempt to remove this card by making a roll (drawing a #)---if the result is less than 7, discard this card.
 Cannot be duplicated on a given character.
 >

 ### _Middle-earth Challenge Decks_